 EMS 212 (0)

 Certified Emergency Paramedic

 Preparation of the Certified Basic Emergency Medical Technician for transition to an advanced Certified Emergency Paramedic provider level.
-Includes human anatomy and physiology, physical assessment, advanced airway and ventilation techniques, intravenous therapy, medical emergencies, and trauma patient management.
+Includes human anatomy and physiology, physical assessment, advanced airway and ventilation techniques, intervenous therapy, medical emergencies, and trauma patient management.
 Interested students will go through a rigorous testing process and should contact the EMS program coordinator.
-Prerequisite: One year as a Certified EMT-Basic and acceptance to the program.
-Pre or co requisite: FSC 138 Hazardous Materials First Responder.
-Lecture twenty-seven.
-Lab forty.
+Prerequisite: EMS 131 or equivalent course/certification, current Arizona EMT certification.
+One year as a Certified EMT-Basic and acceptance to the program.
+Pre/Co-requisite: FSC 138.

 EMS 298 (1-6)

 Designed to meet the needs of an individual(s) who has an interest in pursuing an original topic in an instructional area under faculty supervision.
 One to six variable credit hours.